New Media to buy USA Today-owner Gannett in US$1.4 billion deal

 New Media Investment Group said on Monday it will buy USA Today-owner Gannett Co , valuing the company at about US$1.4 billion.

-REUTERS: New Media Investment Group said on Monday it will buy USA Today-owner Gannett Co , valuing the company at about US$1.4 billion.
+REUTERS: Fortress Investment Group-backed New Media Investment Group said on Monday it will buy USA Today-owner Gannett Co in a US$1.4 billion deal, combining two of the biggest U.S. daily newspapers.

-The cash-and-stock deal represents total consideration of US$12.06 per Gannett share based on New Media's closing stock price as of Aug.
-2, 2019.
+Gannett shareholders will receive US$6.25 in cash and 0.5427 of a New Media share for each share they hold, amounting to US$12.06, which represents 12.2per cent premium to Gannett's Friday close.

+Gannett, which has been struggling with slowing sales, fended off newspaper chain MNG Enterprises's efforts to put its nominees on its board in February, after it rejected MNG's US$1.36 billion hostile takeover bid.

 (Reporting by Vibhuti Sharma in Bengaluru; Editing by Shinjini Ganguli)